leotiger/lingua-forge/README.md

 - **Language-specific template parts** — scaffold, AI-translate, fix links, and fix navigation references for `header-{lang}`, `footer-{lang}`, and any other template part.
 Each is a native `wp_template_part` post with its own content, independent of the base language version.
 - **Language navigation menus** — create per-language `wp_navigation` copies with AI-translated link labels and language-prefixed internal URLs.
 The Fix Nav action rewrites `wp:navigation` ref IDs inside template parts to point at the correct copy.
 - **Site Editor page-list language filter** — when the Site Editor is opened on a navigation or template post, the sidebar page-list picker automatically scopes its `/wp/v2/pages` REST requests to the current navigation's language.
 The filter is resolved synchronously at PHP render time (no race condition on the initial load) and corrects itself asynchronously when the navigation ID is not in the initial URL.
-- hreflang tags for singular, archive, and paginated views; compatible with Yoast SEO, Rank Math, AIOSEO, and SEOPress
+- hreflang tags for singular, archive, and paginated views; automatically suppresses duplicate hreflang output from Yoast SEO, Rank Math, AIOSEO, and SEOPress via filter — see **Settings → SEO → Hreflang**
 - Language switcher — available as a Gutenberg block (LSFLR Switcher), a `[lsflr_switcher]` shortcode, and a classic `Lsflr_Switcher_Widget` (Appearance → Widgets).
 All three produce identical output and support the same `direction`, `show`, and `customLabel` options.
 The `linguaforge_switcher_output` filter wraps all three entry points so themes and third-party plugins can customise the HTML without touching templates
 - Admin link fixer — scans translated pages for internal links pointing to the wrong language version and repairs them via AJAX
 - Plugin translation override — custom `.mo` files placed in `wp-content/uploads/lingua-forge/i18n-overrides/` are loaded automatically, overriding third-party plugin strings for each locale (e.g. swapping "room" → "apartment" in VikBooking).
 Files survive plugin updates.
 Manage them from **Settings → Lingua Forge → Language Overrides** or drop them in directly via FTP/SFTP.